-The NMDA has been identified for sleep disruption, and increased activity of NMDA receptors is associated with heightened excitability, awakeness, and insomnia, Magnesium acts as an antagonist to NMDA receptors and decreases the activity of NMDA which leads to the promotion of sleep.
+The NMDA has been identified for sleep disruption, and increased activity of NMDA receptors is associated with heightened excitability, awake-ness, and insomnia.
+Magnesium acts as an antagonist to NMDA receptors and decreases the activity of NMDA which leads to the promotion of sleep.
 While Magnesium acts as an agonist with GABA receptors and promotes an inhibitory and calming effect on neuromodulators to prompt sleep.

+Hypomagnesaemia is often linked to headaches and migraines on and off.
 Investigations have ascertained that individuals who have headaches and migraine generally have lower levels of magnesium than individuals who don’t get cerebral pains.
 A few researchers accept that magnesium blocks signals in the brain.
-Magnesium’s role in smooth muscle relaxation, lowering blood pressure, and acting as a Calcium antagonist explains the role of low magnesium in acute headaches and migraine.
+As Magnesium’s role in smooth muscle relaxation, lowering blood pressure, and acting as a Calcium antagonist explains the role of low magnesium in acute headaches and migraine.
 As well as many studies with patients taking Mg supplements from the diet have shown less occurrence of migraines.
-(7)

-A lack of magnesium can lead to a loss of appetite or an aversion to certain foods with acute vomiting and nausea, These are the earliest symptoms of Mg deficiency often not got diagnosed as nausea and vomiting are associated with many disorders, so you have to check whether your diet is lacking magnesium and providing you with sufficient Mg or not.
+A lack of magnesium can lead to a loss of appetite or an aversion to certain foods with acute vomiting and nausea, These are the earliest symptoms of Mg deficiency often not got diagnosed as nausea and vomiting is associated with many disorders, so you have to check whether your diet is lacking magnesium and providing you with sufficient Mg or not.

-Acute Magnesium deficiency symptoms:Acute diseases are short-term (last for less than 3 months) and sudden, Ex, such as fatigue, weakness, loss of appetite, diarrhea, vomiting, muscle cramps, muscle spasms, seizure, Heart attack, anxiety, and mood swing.
+Acute diseases are short-term (last for less than 3 months) and sudden, Ex, such as fatigue, weakness, loss of appetite, diarrhea, vomiting, muscle cramps, muscle spasms and seizure, Heart attack, anxiety, and mood swing.

-Chronic Magnesium deficiency symptomsChronic diseases last over 3 months, and can only be controlled but can’t be cured.
-Long-term Magnesium deficiency has been shown to be responsible for, Type 2 diabetes, heart disease, osteoporosis, Asthama, hypertension, Chronic mental disorder, kidney stones, and kidney malfunctions, sleep disorder.
+Chronic diseases last over 3 months, and can only be controlled but can’t be cured.
+Long-term Magnesium deficiency has been shown to be responsible for, Type 2 diabetes, heart disease, osteoporosis, Asthma, hypertension, chronic mental disorder, kidney stones, and kidney malfunctions, sleep disorder.

-Further Magnesium deficiency symptoms can be characterized by the manifestation of its effect on the body i.e. either it can be physiological symptoms
+Further Magnesium deficiency symptoms can be characterized by the manifestation of its effect on the body i.e. either it can be physiological symptoms or a mental disorder.

 Those diseases express and manifest themselves through physiological disorders.
-As Mg is involved in the regulation of ions homeostasis, and the regulation of hundreds of enzymatic processes in metabolism, the primary Mg deficiency symptoms are expressed in the form of physiological disorders like Type 2 Diabetes, osteoporosis, muscle contraction, and relaxation disorder, kidney malfunction, development of kidney stone.
+As Mg is involved in the regulation of ions homeostasis, and the regulation of hundreds of enzymatic processes in metabolism, the primary Mg deficiency symptoms are expressed in the form of physiological disorders like Type 2 Diabetes, osteoporosis, muscle contraction, relaxation disorder, kidney malfunction, development of kidney stone.

 Magnesium deficiency leads to many disorders expressed as mental disorders like hypertension, anxiety, mood swing, stress, insomnia, etc.

-- Almost the whole body and cell
+And Almost the whole body and cell

-and drugs used for ulcers, these medicines if taken for a longer period of time can cause magnesium deficiency in blood serum due to its interaction with the drugs.
+Use of certain drugs like diuretics, antibiotics, and drugs used for ulcers, these medicines if taken for a longer period of time can cause magnesium deficiency in blood serum due to its interaction with the drugs.

-Magnesium maintains intracellular calcium concentration by competing with calcium binding sites on the membrane, and by stimulating calcium isolation by the sarcoplasmic reticulum. hence taking too much Vitamin D without Calcium can cause Magnesium to compete and bind with the Calcium receptors in bone, which will lead to the reduction of Magnesium serum concentration and its deficiency thereof.
+Magnesium maintains intracellular calcium concentration by competing with calcium binding sites on the membrane, and by stimulating calcium isolation by the sarcoplasmic reticulum, hence taking too much Vitamin D without Calcium can cause Magnesium to compete and bind with the Calcium receptors in bone, which will lead to the reduction of Magnesium serum concentration and its deficiency thereof.

 It is also important to get regular exercise and avoid stress.
 Stress can deplete the body’s magnesium stores and lead to further deficiency.
 Exercise helps to promote magnesium absorption and helps to reduce stress.